amarnane/pmr_2020/README.md

 - On this github page, click on the green ‘clone or download’ button.
 Then select ‘Download ZIP’.
 Unzip this file into a directory of your choice.
 - Back on the command line, navigate to the same directory that you unzipped the file into.
-- Type and run the command: `Jupyter notebook`
+- Type and run the command: `jupyter notebook`
 - In your web browser, a jupyter homepage should appear.
 Open the ‘PMR_tutorial_3.ipynb’ file.
 - If you’re not familiar with jupyter notebooks, consider watching a short [introduction](https://www.coursera.org/lecture/python-project/introduction-to-jupyter-notebooks-UTXU5).